Kefka-esque/LearningGame/README.md

 # Simple js Game

-A simple javascript game created using a js tutorial on W3schools as a fun learning exercise.
+A simple javascript game created using a js tutorial on W3schools as a template.
+This is mostly just a fun learning exercise.
 I have plans for another more complex game, but needed something a little more digestable as a first project in js.

 The player controls a red square with the arrow keys and must dodge obstacles from the right side of the screen, as well as occasional "boss" obstacles from the top of the screen